My first PowerShell runbook

 This tutorial walks you through the creation of a PowerShell runbook in Azure Automation.
-We start with a simple runbook that we test and publish while we explain how to track the status of the runbook job.
-Then we modify the runbook to actually manage Azure resources, in this case starting an Azure virtual machine.
-Lastly, we make the runbook more robust by adding runbook parameters.
+You start with a simple runbook that you test and publish while you learn how to track the status of the runbook job.
+Then you modify the runbook to actually manage Azure resources, in this case starting an Azure virtual machine.
+Lastly, you make the runbook more robust by adding runbook parameters.

-To complete this tutorial, you need the following:
+To complete this tutorial, you need the following prerequisites:

 - Azure subscription.
 If you don't have one yet, you can activate your MSDN subscriber benefits or sign up for a free account.